gobabygocarswithjoysticks/gbg-pcb-2/README.md

 1. Feel free to use or modify this design and make your own boards.
 2. Email gobabygocarswithjoysticks@gmail.com.
 I might have assembled boards to sell or donate to you.
 The components cost approximately $50 but it depends on quantity and shipping.

+## Acknowlegments
+### [PCBWay](https://www.pcbway.com/) generously sponsored this project with free circuit boards and assembly as I was prototyping.
+I appreciate the high quality boards and great service.

 # [instructions for using this PCB to modify a car](https://gobabygocarswithjoysticks.github.io/gbg-pcb/instructions/instructions)
 These instructions aren't for any specific model of car.